 As a result of our 34 percent interest in PPG Auto Glass, in which PPG holds the remaining interest, various transactions the Company enters into with PPG and PPG Auto Glass are deemed to be "related party" transactions.
 Under the terms of a multi-year agreement expiring in July 2005, our manufacturing auto glass business is committed to selling a significant portion of its windshield capacity to PPG.
 Terms of the agreement between our manufacturing business and PPG require notification of termination by July 2004.
 The terms are negotiated equivalent to an arm's-length basis.
 In March 2004, we received the required advance notice from PPG indicating that the windshield supply agreement Curvlite operates under will be terminated on the expiration date in July 2005, which is during fiscal 2006.
 We are in discussions with PPG regarding a new supply agreement.
 This is not anticipated to have a material effect on fiscal 2005 earnings.
-Additionally, at the time of formation of PPG Auto Glass, Harmon AutoGlass entered into a multi-year agreement pursuant to which it committed to purchase 75 percent of its windshield requirements from PPG Auto Glass.
+Additionally, at the time of formation of PPG Auto Glass.
 As part of the sale of Harmon AutoGlass, these purchase commitments remained with Harmon AutoGlass.